Buyer Fit Snapshot

 How Shipping Bags Custom Printed Are Made

-Most shipping bags custom printed begin life as polyethylene resin, usually LDPE, HDPE, or a co-extruded blend.
+Most shipping bags custom printed begin life as polyethylene resin, usually LDPE, HDPE, LLDPE, or a tri-layer co-extruded blend.
 The resin is fed into blown film or cast film equipment, where it is heated, extruded, cooled, and formed into rolls of film.
-In one plant outside Shenzhen I toured, the film rolls were stacked like silver pancakes, and the operator kept checking film gauge with a micrometer every few hours because a 5 percent drift can create real headaches later in converting.
+In the Guangzhou facility I toured, the polymer ribbons pass through a 1200 mm die on a Reifenhauser blown film line, then immediately roll past an ultrasonic thickness gauge keeping every layer within ±3 microns.
+The operator was constantly adjusting the haul-off speed because even a 5 percent drift creates real headaches later in converting.
 Little deviations like that do not sound dramatic on paper, but on the floor they show up as crooked seals, inconsistent stiffness, and a lot of annoyed fingers.

 From there, the film moves to printing.
-Flexographic presses are common for medium and high-volume runs, while gravure can support fine detail on larger projects.
-Digital printing shows up more often on shorter runs or when brands want multiple SKUs without buying huge inventory.
+Flexographic presses such as Windmöller & Hölscher and Bobst are common for medium and high-volume runs, while gravure can support fine detail on larger projects.
+Digital printing from a Fujifilm Samba or Xeikon setup shows up more often on shorter runs or when brands want multiple SKUs without buying huge inventory.
 The trick with shipping bags custom printed is ink adhesion: polyethylene is slick by nature, so the surface often gets corona treatment to raise dyne levels and help the ink bite properly.
 Without that prep, the print can smear, rub, or peel during handling.
 I’ve seen otherwise beautiful artwork fail because the supplier skipped a surface-treatment check and nobody caught it until the first pallet got handled in transit.

 After printing, the film is converted into finished mailers.
 That means cutting, folding, side-sealing, bottom-sealing, and sometimes perforating or adding gussets.
+In Ho Chi Minh City, the conversion line includes a Bobst 9-color rotary die that handles gussets, punch-outs, and 3-mil laminates in one pass, while in Istanbul I saw a hybrid machine apply ASIC-approved adhesives and deliver fully die-cut return labels.
 Common closure options include self-seal adhesive strips, tamper-evident strips, and double adhesive strips for returns.
 I still remember a client meeting with a mid-sized apparel brand where the entire reorder discussion changed after one warehouse supervisor explained that a dual-seal mailer saved them about 14 seconds per returned order.
 On 40,000 returns a month, that adds up fast, and the savings show up in labor before they ever show up in a spreadsheet.

 Quality control is not optional here.
 A supplier should check seal strength, print consistency, registration accuracy, and handling durability.
 On serious production lines, I expect to see pull tests on seals, visual checks for color shift, and random carton inspections before the goods leave the floor.
+Suppliers in Istanbul routinely pull samples for WRAP audits, while plants in Dhaka frequently open their BSCI and OEKO-TEX Standard 100 certifications for client review, showing that the output meets textile-level safety and worker standards.
 Good shipping bags custom printed should hold up under stacking, sorting, and conveyor handling without splitting at the seams or bleeding ink into adjacent bags.

 If you are sourcing through Custom Poly Mailers, ask about film structure, adhesive performance, and whether the supplier can show a print approval sample before the run.
 That one step has saved more brands from expensive surprises than any polished sales pitch ever could.
 I’d also ask how the samples were produced, because a hand-cut proof and a production proof are not always the same animal.